longvh211/remhack/README.md

 _Usage Instructions:_

 Prerequesites:
-You need to install .Net 6 Runtime first: https://dotnet.microsoft.com/en-us/download/dotnet/6.0
+You need to install .NET Desktop Runtime first: https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.5-windows-x64-installer

 1. Download and install remhack.exe.
 Once done, a shortcut to the remhack.exe will be placed in the Start Menu.